MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/10-script-modules.md

 it added the last path.
 For module autoloading to work, the `MyScriptModule.psm1` file needs to be located in a folder named `MyScriptModule` directly inside one of those paths.

 Not so fast.
-For me, the current user path is the first one in the list.
-I almost never use that path since I log into Windows as a different user than which I run PowerShell.
+For me, my current user path isn't the first one in the list.
+I almost never use that path since I log into Windows with a different user than the one I use to run PowerShell.
 That means it's not located in my normal Documents folder.

 The second path is the **AllUsers** path.
 This is the location where I store all of my modules.